Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 Temple provides electronic tuition bills.
 You will not receive a hard copy statement in the mail; instead, you will receive a message on your TUmail account that your tuition statement is available and a stipulated due date.
 (If you miss the deadline, you will be charged a late fee.)

 Continuing students should fax (267.468.8565) or email (email@example.com) registration forms to the RA and QA Office.
 Make sure you use the correct form.
-There are different forms for traditional classroom courses and Online courses.
+There are different forms for on-campus courses and Online courses.
 (See below.)

-Fall and spring courses are offered one night per week over a fifteen-week semester.
+Fall and spring courses are offered one night per week.
 All classes meet for a total of 36 hours; depending upon the instructor's preference, courses may meet 10 times for 3 ½ hours, 12 times for 3 hours, or 14 times for 2 ½ hours.
 Classes start anytime after 4:30 pm.

 Weekend courses are scheduled on Saturdays or Sundays.
 The M.S. in Regulatory Affairs and Quality Assurance can be completed entirely through weekend or weeknight courses.
 Students are welcome to take courses from either grid, mixing one weekend course with a weeknight one.